AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-04-13-how-to-open-and-close-html-dialogs/index.md

 Here, we have:

-- A button that should open the dialog when clicked.
+- A button that will open the dialog when clicked.
 - The `<dialog>` element itself.
-- A button that should close its parent dialog when clicked.
+- A button that will close its parent dialog when clicked.

-We need some way to associate these buttons with the dialogs they control.
-I've chosen to do that with the `aria-controls` ARIA attribute, which gives us a native way to describe a relationship where one element controls another element's visibility.
-This allows us to query the dialog element if we have a reference to the button that opens it.
-I've also given each button a custom HTML attribute named `data-dialog-action`; the button that opens the dialog gets a value of [`"showModal"`]((https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/showModal)), while the button that closes the dialog gets a value of [`"close"`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/close).
+We need some way to associate our buttons with the dialogs they control.
+We could use `data-` attributes, but `aria-controls` already gives us a native way to describe a relationship where one element controls another element's visibility.
+The attribute doesn't add any interactivity by itself; we will just read its value later to query the dialog that each button controls.

-The `showModal` method is great for accessibility since it:
+I've also given each button a custom HTML attribute named `data-dialog-action`, with three possible values that mirror their corresponding `HTMLDialogElement` methods:

+- `"show"`
+- `"showModal"`
+- `"close"`

+{% details "What's the difference between show and showModal?", true %}
+There are two types of dialogs: modals and non-modals (sometimes referred to as popovers).

+A <dfn>modal dialog</dfn>:

-- Traps focus inside the dialog,
+- Traps focus and returns focus to the element that opened it on close,
+- Focuses its first focusable child when it's opened,
 - Marks the rest of the page as [inert](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/inert),
-- Focuses the first focusable child of the dialog, and
-- Returns focus to the element that opened the dialog on close.

-**However**, not all dialogs are modals.
-These so-called "non-modal" dialogs allow you to still interact with the rest of the page while they're open, and they don't trap focus or open in the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer) like modal dialogs do.
-If you'd like to open a non-modal dialog, simply set `data-dialog-action="show"` instead of `showModal`.
+- Renders with a `::backdrop` that can be styled, and
+- Is promoted to the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer) to avoid z-indexing conflicts.

+Calling the [`HTMLDialogElement.showModal()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/showModal) method opens a dialog as a modal.

+By contrast, a <dfn>non-modal dialog</dfn> behaves more like a popover trigger, and you use [`HTMLDialogElement.show()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/show).
+{% enddetails %}

+In my example, I'm using `data-dialog-action="showModal"` to create a modal dialog.
+Meanwhile, the button that closes the dialog gets a value of [`"close"`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/close).

-Now, let's make our buttons do something when clicked.
-We'll start by querying all dialogs with IDs in the current document and then query their corresponding open and close buttons:
+Let's make our buttons do something when clicked.
+We'll first query all dialogs with IDs in the current document and then grab a reference to their corresponding open and close buttons:

 ```js {data-file="dialog.js" data-copyable="true"}
 document.querySelectorAll('dialog[id]').forEach((dialog) => {